 Mental health professionals are fully trained.
 They are able to provide people with the support, tools, and techniques they need to move forward.
 You will see that your mental and physical health will improve significantly.

 I will briefly tell you one story that caught my attention.
 Nieng, who lives in Cambodia, has suffered several tragedies in her life.
 In 1974, she was hurt by a bomb that exploded at an airport.
 A year later, her two children, her mother, and her husband died.
 In 2000, she lost her home and other possessions in a fire.
 And three years later, she lost her second husband.
 She reached a point when she thought about taking her own life.

 Fortunately, Nieng found a way to cope with her situation.
 She also read the Bible.
 What she learned helped her in such a way that she wanted to share it with others.
 Her story confirms the findings of a study developed by British researchers in 2008: to deal with stress, you will have to “do things for others.”
 And this is a “piece of advice that was written a long time ago in the Bible” (Acts 20:35).

 Nieng also took refuge in the hope of a better future, in which all the problems humanity has been eliminated and peace will fill the earth (Psalm 72:7,8).

 She found a way to face her situation and move forward.
 You can do the same.
 When we take God’s hand, nothing is impossible for us.
 We will be able to face all difficult situations, even this pandemic.

-I advise you to follow these steps so that you can move forward in the midst of this situation we are facing today.
+I advise you to follow these steps so that you can move forward amid this situation we are facing today.
 Do you know any other way to face situations like the one we are living today and move forward?
-Share it with us in the comments section.
-God bless you.